pavodi-NM/sam_annotator/README.md

 - 'v' - Export to Pascal VOC format

 Exports will be saved in the `exports/` directory within your category path.

+For more details on supported export formats and their structure, see the [Annotation Formats](https://pavodi-nm.github.io/sam_annotator/annotation_formats/) documentation.

 ## Advanced Usage